Kiran7007/Interview-Preparation/README.md

    * However, the default serialization does not protect sensitive information such as passwords and credentials.
    * Thus externalization comes to give the programmers full control in reading and writing objects during serialization.
    * Implement the java.io.Externalizable interface - then you implement your own code to write object’s states in the ```writeExternal()``` method and read object’s states in the ```readExternal()``` method.</br>

-* <b>What are Data Structures?</b></br>
-   * Intentional arrangement of a collection of data.
-There are 5 fundamental behaviours of a data structure: access, insert, delete, find & sort.</br>

 * <b>Explain Big O Notation?</b></br>
    * The notation Ο(n) is the formal way to express the upper bound of an algorithm's running time.
 It measures the worst case time complexity or the longest amount of time an algorithm can possibly take to complete.